AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Not every source has the same value.

-A valuable source usually:
+A valuable source most often:

-shows up for important prompts
+shows up with important prompts

-matches the right category
+relates to the right category

 is up to date